On the trail of music in the heart of Leipzig

 music education

 You are not familiar with classical music?
 No problem!
-The Gewandhaus cordially invites you to one of the numerous music education projects These offers are not only valid for Child and Young people for ....
+The Gewandhaus cordially invites you to one of the numerous music education projects These offers are not only valid for Children and Young people for ....
 As well Adult.
-They should Joy to classicMusic At each concert there is a Introductory lecture, who deals with the music in more detail.
+They should joy to classicMusic At each concert there is a Introductory lecture, who deals with the music in more detail.
 This builds enough bridges to approach classical music.
-All remaining doubts are removed by the magicalsounds opportunities, GewandhausorchesterIt simply vanishes.
+All remaining doubts are removed by the magicalsounds of the GewandhausorchesterIt simply vanishes.
 See for yourself!

 Two Play To Play